 A lot of people skip the art museums when visiting other countries.
 But they’re missing out on a unique and mesmerizing experience.
 If you’re holidaying this year, visit a museum!
 Let’s focus on the most popular holiday destination of the English: Spain.
 Cheap holidays to Spain are plentiful, so if you want to get started on an art adventure, this would be a great starting place.

 Things to Do in Spain – Top Art Museums to Visit

-Spain was home to my personal favourites.
-Pablo Picasso and his off-centre, cubistic depictions.
+Spain was home to my personal favorites.
+Pablo Picasso and his off-center, cubistic depictions.
 Salvador Dalí and his hypnotic, surreal landscapes.
 And then there’s Francisco Goya, whose dark, intense works of war and despair will remain with you forever.

 Spain is filled with art museums featuring the astounding works of these and others.
 The Picasso Museum in Madrid is an essential visit.
 Picasso made clear that he wanted his works available in his country of birth.
 So while the works of many painters are spread across the world, Picasso’s work largely remains in Spain.

 The most famous museum of Salvador Dalí is actually in Florida.
 But it pales in comparison to the “real deal”.
 The Dalí Theater and Museum in Catalonia is one of the strangest, most unique art museums in the world.
 The architecture itself is filled with optical illusions.
 Dalí himself designed it.
 He wanted visitors to have “the sensation of having had a theatrical dream”.
 Visitors will tell you that it certainly does have this effect.
 Home to the largest collection of his major works, Dalí was so happy with it that he arranged to be buried in a crypt below the theater stage.
 (Yes, he was as strange and interesting as his surreal paintings.)